Franisz/zUtilities/README.md

   - Focused npc hp bar is displayed right above his name.
 This can be disabled with `ShowEnemyBarAboveHim` option.
   - Added option to show numeric values of status bars.
 Change `StatusBarValueMode` option for different style or disable: `0` - _Disabled_, `1` - _Above_, `2` - _PointToCenter_, `3` - _Inside_.
 By default, option to show value above bar is active.
   - Optionally, text labels can be set to be displayed right next to the bar value.
-Set `StatusBarNames` like so: 'Health|Mana|Stamina'.
+Set `StatusBarNames` like so: `Health|Mana|Stamina`.
 Leave empty and no text will appear.

 - Allows to change world speed multiplier.